Fushuma/fushuma-gov-hub-v2/DEFI_IMPLEMENTATION_SUMMARY.md

 ## Overview

 This document summarizes all DeFi infrastructure improvements made to the Fushuma Governance Hub V2 application.
-The implementation prepares the application to integrate with PancakeSwap V4 (Infinity) smart contracts once they are deployed on the Fushuma Network.
+The implementation prepares the application to integrate with FumaSwap V4 (Infinity) smart contracts once they are deployed on the Fushuma Network.

 ## What Was Implemented